compbiozurich/UZH-BIO390/README.md

 ## UZH BIO390 - Introduction to Bioinformatics Lecture Series

-Please see the [website](https://compbiozurich.org/UZH-BIO390/) for more information or dig through the repository here.
+This repository now only contains material (lecture slides etc.) for the UZH BIO390 lecture series.
+Please see the new [website](https://compbiozurich.org/teaching/UZH-BIO390/) for more information.